Mr. Francesco Sorbara (Vaughan—Woodbridge, Lib.):

 Here is what we did when we were in government.
 We increased the age credit amount by $2,000; we doubled the pension income credit; we introduced pension income splitting; we enhanced and increased funding for the new horizons for seniors program; we launched the Canadian employers for caregivers action plan; we expanded the targeted initiative for older workers; and we undertook measures to protect the seniors who were using financial services.

 The government talks about the GIS.
 Importantly, when we were in government, we increased the amount that the GIS recipients can earn through employment without any reduction in their GIS benefits, increasing the amount from $500 to $3,500.
-We increased the age limit for the RRSP to RRIF conversation to 71 years of age from 69 years age.
+We increased the age limit for the RRSP to RRIF conversion to 71 years of age from 69 years age.
 We also established the tax-free savings accounts; and we introduced the largest GIS increase in over 25 years, which gave eligible low-income seniors additional benefits of up to $600 for single seniors and $840 for couples.

 There are things we can do through the tax system, through tax reductions.
 However, we can see a difference in philosophy here.
 The government wants to take control away from seniors and manage more of their money for them.
 We want to give those resources back to seniors.